| |

 Let’s highlight the results of this method in the table of numbers below now that we have learned how to skip count by 3.
 Three is the first number.
 We highlight the numbers 6, 9, 12, 15, and so on as we skip count by three.

-The numbers obtained by skipping counting by three forms a diagonal pattern, as shown in the graph below.
-This diagram helps in understanding the fundamental addition principle.
+The numbers obtained by skipping counting by three form a diagonal pattern, as shown in the graph below.

-Skip Counting on a Number Lines by 4s and 8s
+Skip Counting on a Number Line by 4s and 8s

 When we skip counting natural numbers by 4 and 8, we add 4 and 8 at each step.
 For example, starting at 10, the next number will be 10 + 4 = 14, then 14 + 4 = 18, then 18 + 4 = 22, and then 26, 30, and so on.
 Again, starting at 10, the next number will be 10 + 8 = 18, then 18 + 8 = 26, then 26 + 8 = 34, and then 42, 50, and so on.

-Skip Counting on a Number Lines by 5s and 10s
+Skip Counting on a Number Line by 5s and 10s

-To count every fifth number starting with the given number is to skip count by 5.
+To count every fifth number starting with the given number, skip count by 5.

 Beginning at zero, we count 0, 5, 10, 15, 20, 25, etc. On the other hand, a skip count of 10 means counting every tenth number starting from the given number.
 If we start at 0, we count 0, 10, 20, 30, etc.